“A cross between Joni Mitchell and Heart’s Anne Wilson with her stylish blend of power and ease.” Steve Newton

 Her live performances showcase her love of classic country, blues and roots music, delivered with a wry sense of humour and some intricate acoustic guitar work.
 Her influences (John Prine, Emmylou Harris, Rickie Lee Jones, Joni Mitchell) come to light in stories populated by characters wrapped up with hard luck, lost love and missed opportunities.

-Alison was invited to attend a three-week Singer Songwriter residency at the Banff Centre in March of 2019, writing and recording new material under the mentorship of Kevin Welch, Fats Kaplin, Dustin Welch, Kim Richey, David Francey and Tamara Lindeman.
-The tracks were finished and mixed at Howard Bilerman’s Montreal studio along with the new single Pay Dirt, with Charlie Hase on pedal steel.
+Alison was invited to attend the International Singer Songwriter residency at the Banff Centre in March of 2019, writing and recording new material under the mentorship of Kevin Welch, Fats Kaplin, Dustin Welch, Kim Richey, David Francey and Tamara Lindeman.
+The tracks were finished and mixed at Howard Bilerman’s Montreal studio hotel2tango along with the new single Pay Dirt, with Charlie Hase on pedal steel.